corentinDallenogare/lorawan-tracking-system/README.md

   - LoRa network connection chip developed by Microchip
   - Antenna
   - Battery
-  - Sensors: Grove - GPS, Grove - 3-Axis Digital Accelerometer (+/- 1.5g), Grove - Light Sensor v1.2.
+  - Sensors: Grove - GPS, Grove - 3-Axis Digital Accelerometer (+/- 1.5g).
 - Proximus EnCo account

 We basically won't use other stuff included in the LoRaWAN RDK even though some of them (TPH v2, Grove - Button (P)) could be useful for a first temporary sketch in order to familiarize with LoRaWAN.